 What types of companies are on the “Don’t Test” list?

 The list includes cosmetics, personal-care and household cleaning product companies selling in India only.
 It includes companies that have assured either PETA India or PETA US that they do not test on animals.
 This list may not be comprehensive.
 Please see PETA US’ global database of companies that do not test on animals here.

 To a degree, the statement of assurance is a matter of trust.
 However, companies are putting their integrity on the line when they respond to consumers.
 A company that has publicly announced an end to its animal tests and states in writing that it doesn’t test on animals would face a public-relations disaster (and potential lawsuits) if it were caught testing on animals.
 Companies are well aware that consumers are serious about the issue of animal testing, and they know that it would ruin the public’s confidence in their products if it were discovered that they were being dishonest about their animal-testing policies.

 I can’t find a particular company on either the “Do Test” list or the “Don’t Test” list.
 What does that mean?

 A company may not be found on this website because it has a parent company that tests on animals, because we have no information on its policies or because it claims to be cruelty-free but has not yet signed PETA India’s statement of assurance.
 (Signing is a requirement for being listed.)
 It may also not be listed because it does not sell products in India.
-Please see our Beauty Without Bunnies website for more information.
+Please see PETA US’ Beauty Without Bunnies website for more information about products tested on animals that are sold outside of India.

 You can inquire with us regarding companies not listed or write to them directly and ask the following questions as an interested consumer: